Rosie Cousins

 While psychology is one of Rosie’s passions, she likes to keep busy outside of the clinical space.
 On her days off, you’ll most likely find her curled up with her kitten and reading a good book, catching up over coffee with friends, or spending quality time with her family.
 To recharge her own battery, she loves heading to the gym or doing something creative.

-Take the first step toward feeling better by booking an appointment with Eliza Newton.
+Take the first step toward feeling better by booking an appointment with Rosie Cousins.
 If you still have questions, try our FAQs or call our Practice Manager on (02) 4003 4804.